The name of the Association shall be the “Historic Aircraft Association”; hereinafter called the “Association”.

 b.
 Extraordinary Meetings

 At Annual meetings, motions shall normally be decided on show of hands by a simple majority of full members present.
 If a show of hands is inappropriate or is held and is deemed inconclusive, at the discretion of the chairman, or if demanded by five full members present, a poll shall be held of full members present.
-Proxy votes will not be accepted.
 The chairman of such meeting shall have a second or casting vote.
 Full members of the Association shall have one vote each.
-Decisions on motions concerning amendments to the rules shall be decided by the meeting as above except that, where the proposal is approved by the meeting but does not have the Council support, or it has Council support but is not approved by the meeting, the Council may order a ballot of the full membership to be held within two calendar months of the date of the Annual meeting.
-Both supporters and opposers of the proposal shall be given the opportunity to present their case and the result of the ballot, held under Rule 14 f, shall be binding on the Council and the Association.
+Decisions on motions concerning amendments to the rules shall be decided by the meeting as above except that, where the proposal is approved by the meeting but does not have the Management Committee support, or it has Management Committee support but is not approved by the meeting, the Management Committee may order a ballot of the full membership to be held within two calendar months of the date of the Annual meeting.
+Both supporters and opposers of the proposal shall be given the opportunity to present their case and the result of the ballot, held under Rule 14 f, shall be binding on the Management Committee and the Association.

 The quorum at an Annual meeting shall be 10 per cent of the full members of the Association eligible to vote, or twenty-five of those members whichever is the greater.
 If a quorum ceases to be present the meeting will continue subject to the chairman’s sole discretion.
 The absence of a quorum shall not invalidate the proceedings of the meeting.

-The chairman of an Annual meeting shall be the chairman of the Association or the deputy chairman, or the chairman’s delegated representative.
-If none of these is present, then the meeting will elect a chairman.
+The chairman of an Annual meeting shall be the chairman of the Association or the chairman’s delegated representative.
+If neither of these is present, then the meeting will elect a chairman.

-i.
-A postal ballot shall be conducted under the administration of the Electoral Reform Society or, at the discretion of the Council, of another suitable body, person or persons. ii.
-Ballot papers shall be dispatched to every full member who, two calendar months before the specified closing date, was eligible to vote.
-The ballot papers shall be returned to the Electoral Reform Society, or such other body, person or persons as the Council may have chosen to administer the ballot, who will report the result to the Association chairman.
+- Ballot papers shall be dispatched to every full member who, two calendar months before the specified closing date, was eligible to vote.
+The ballot papers shall be returned to the specified body, person or persons as the Management Committee may have chosen to administer the ballot, who will report the result to the Association chairman.
 Only votes cast by this method will be counted.

 iii.
 The closing date for the ballot shall be given on the ballot paper.